How do I schedule an appointment?

 What if I want, or need medication?

 For many students, medication is a helpful addition to therapy.
-Student Health Psychiatry is able to answer your questions regarding medication.
+Student Psychiatry Services is able to answer your questions regarding medication.